 - It is formed by the fusion of male and female gametes

 - It is a single cell

-- Zygote divides several times to form an embryo
+- The zygote divides several times to form an embryo

-- The zygote normally lasts a week and then develop into its next stage.
+- The zygote normally lasts a week and then develops into its next stage.

 - It is the last developmental stage of an organism

-- The stage of the embryo that shows all the main recognizable body parts of a mature organism.
+- The stage of the embryo shows all the main recognisable body parts of a mature organism.

-- The fetus stage occurs after the embryo stage.
+- The foetus stage occurs after the embryo stage

-7) Explain the term asexual reproduction and highlight any two methods of asexual reproduction in animals.
+6. Define asexual reproduction.
+Describe two methods of asexual reproduction in animals.